milesepstein13/severe-thunderstorm-analysis/readme.md

          * `E_SH[_H/W/T]` (East Shift): Average eastward (negative is westward) shift from all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
 Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
          * `N_SH[_H/W/T]` (North Shift): Average northward (negative is southward) shift from all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
 Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
          * `DIV[_H/W/T]` (Divergence): Average divergence in the flow field of all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow.
 Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
          * `EW_S[_H/W/T]`: Average eastward shift fromall-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
 Average is taken across points **west** of the center of highest outlook probability.
 Analagous statistics with analagous label are also available with northward shift and at all points east, north, or south of center.
+This is NOT currrently in labelled_pph.nc
      * characterization by environmental data: to be added
      * The modified datasets are also saved in `/data`, with `labelled_` as a prefix on the filename
      * When functions to add new labels are added, this file can be rerun with `labelled = True` to begin with already-labelled datasets and only run the additon of desired new labels.
 If doing so, the pph data will be saved as `labelled_pph2.nc` (since `labelled_pph.nc` is in use).
 You need to manually delete `labelled_pph.nc` and then rename `labelled_pph2.nc` as labelled_pph2.nc once this file is done running.